cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 4. **Tune Constants**

    Experiment with different values for the proportional gain, timeout threshold, search yaw velocity, and forward velocity to make Pupper’s behavior smooth and responsive.

+**DELIVERABLE:** Upload a video of Pupper tracking a person using the camera.
+Write about some of the deficiencies in the current implementation, and what you think may help fix it.

 By the end of this lab, you will have implemented a basic computer vision-based tracking system that enables Pupper to autonomously follow a person.
 The simple state machine will allow Pupper to handle target loss by searching for the target, making the tracking behavior more robust.
 Experiment with tuning to optimize Pupper’s performance.
 Enjoy watching Pupper follow you around!